superseriousbusiness/gotosocial/docs/federation/interaction_policy.md

 ### Validating presence in a Followers / Following collection

-If an `Actor` interacting with an `object` (via `Like`, `inReplyTo`, or `Announce`) is permitted to do that interaction based on their presence in a `Followers` or `Following` collection in the `always` field of an interaction policy, then their server **should still wait** for an `Accept` to be received from the server of the target actor, before distributing the interaction more widely with the `approvedBy` property set to the URI/ID of the approval.
+If an `Actor` interacting with an `object` (via `Like`, `inReplyTo`, or `Announce`) is permitted to do that interaction based on their presence in a `Followers` or `Following` collection in the `automaticApproval` field of an interaction policy, then their server **should still wait** for an `Accept` to be received from the server of the target actor, before distributing the interaction more widely with the `approvedBy` property set to the URI/ID of the approval.

 This is to prevent scenarios where third servers have to somehow verify the presence of the interacting `Actor` in the `Followers` or `Following` collection of the `Actor` being interacted with.
 It is simpler to allow the target server to do that verification, and to trust that their approval implicitly agrees that the interacting `Actor` is present in the relevant collection.

-Likewise, when receiving an interaction from an `Actor` whose permission to interact matches with one of the `Following` or `Followers` collections in the `always` property, the server of the interacted-with `Actor` should ensure that they *always* send out an `Accept` as soon as possible, so that the interacting `Actor` server can send out the `Activity` with the proper proof of acceptance.
+Likewise, when receiving an interaction from an `Actor` whose permission to interact matches with one of the `Following` or `Followers` collections in the `automaticApproval` property, the server of the interacted-with `Actor` should ensure that they *always* send out an `Accept` as soon as possible, so that the interacting `Actor` server can send out the `Activity` with the proper proof of acceptance.

 This process should bypass the normal "pending approval" stage whereby the server of the `Actor` being interacted with notifies them of the pending interaction, and waits for them to accept or reject, since there is no point notifying an `Actor` of a pending approval that they have already explicitly agreed to.
 In the GoToSocial codebase in particular, this is called "preapproval".